Chapter 5 : Take my breath away

 "I haven't got the choice.
 I used the school brooms last year, I haven't got my own, and Cat's stays at Puddlemere all the time."

-"Would you want
+"Would you want to go flying?"

 "Now?"
 I perked up.